On the action of relatively irreducible automorphisms on their train tracks: Discreteness of the product of limit trees of an irreducible automorphism

 If $\frac{\ell_X(\phi^n(g))}{\ell_X(g)} < 1/D'$, then the axis of $g$ in $Y$ contains an $f_Y$-legal subpath of length at least $C_1$. \end{lem}

 \begin{proof} First, observe that if $\frac{\ell_X(\phi^n(g))}{\ell_X(g)} < 1/D'$, then

 Let $L$ be the axis of $\phi^n(g)$ in $Y$.
-Let $n_g$ be the number of $f_Y$-illegal turns in $L$.
+Let $n_g$ be the number of $f_Y$-illegal turns in a fundamental domain of $L$.
 Then if $[f_Y^{-n} (L)]$ would not contain any legal subpath of length at least $C_1$, since $f_Y$ is train track, we would get

 But also (since $f_Y$ is simplicial),

 Hence, $\frac{\ell_Y(g)}{\ell_Y(\phi^n(g))} \leq \frac{C_1}{a_Y} < D$, contradicting the above inequality. \end{proof}